 There is homework in the form of 40 case studies, one for each essential oil covered.
 These need to be completed between modules and presented in class.
 They give the student an ongoing practical experience of using essential oils in a clinical way.

 The exam is in 2 parts – a written test and presentation of a small research project – both parts are externally assessed.

-Certification as a Clinical Aromatherapy Certified Practitioner (CCAP) is awarded after completion of 34 case studies and successful testing.
+Certification as a Clinical Aromatherapy Certified Practitioner (CCAP) is awarded after the completion of 40 case studies, project presentation, and successful written examination.

 CCAP Course Purpose